liangzheng816/OfficeDocs-SharePoint/migration/overview-SPMT-PS-cmdlets.md

 - **[Add-SPMTTask](/powershell/module/spmt/Add-SPMTTask)**

 Use this cmdlet to add a new migration task to the registered migration session.
-Currently there are three different types of tasks allowed: File share task, SharePoint task, and JSON defined task.
-Note:  Duplicate tasks aren't allowed.
+Currently there are three different types of tasks allowed: File share task, SharePoint task, and JSON defined task. **Note**: Duplicate tasks aren't allowed.

 ### Remove a task

 - **[Remove-SPMTTask](/powershell/module/spmt/Remove-SPMTtask)**